ArnieX/swifitch-software/README.md

 ## Credits

-Thanks goes to [Alexander Luberg](https://github.com/LubergAlexander) for pointing out that there is no need for external pulldown or pullup resistor for analog switch.
+Thanks goes to [Alexander Luberg](https://github.com/LubergAlexander) for pointing out that there is no need for external pulldown or pullup resistor for PHY switch.